Date A Live: Mayuri Judgement

 is a 2015 Japanese animated film based on an original story written by Kōshi Tachibana featuring the characters of his light novel series Date A Live.
 Produced by Production IMS and distributed by Kadokawa, the film is directed by Keitaro Motonaga from a script written by Hideki Shirane.
 In the film, a mysterious giant sphere appears above Tengu City while Shido Itsuka meets a mysterious girl.

 An anime film for the franchise was announced in June 2014, with its title being revealed in December.
 The staff of the film were announced in March 2015.
 Sora Amamiya joined the returning cast of Date A Live anime television series to voice the new character named Mayuri in April 2015.

-Date A Live: The Movie – Mayuri Judgement was released in Japan on August 22, 2015, and grossed over $200,000 worldwide.
+Date A Live: Mayuri Judgement was released in Japan on August 22, 2015, and grossed over $200,000 worldwide.

 Plot

 Following her concert, Miku Izayoi invites Shido Itsuka, Tohka Yatogami, Kotori Itsuka, Yoshino Himekawa, and the Yamai twins Kaguya and Yuzuru at a reserved indoor pool.
 As the group heads home, Shido begins to see a mysterious girl who is only visible to him, but the latter quickly disappears.
 The next morning, Shido finds a mysterious huge sphere hovering above Tengu City, but it appears invisible to everyone and can only be detected by the Fraxinus' radar.
 Reine Murasame suspects the sphere is formed by the six girls' Spirit energies that they emit unconsciously due to their strong feelings for Shido.
 She suggests Shido date each of the six girls to relieve their emotional desire and make the sphere disappear, starting with Kaguya, Miku, Yoshino, Yuzuru, Kotori, and Tohka.
 The mysterious girl watches over Shido as he dates each of the girls.